Price Management Software

 Data Quality

-Pricing software depends on clean, consistent data.
+Price management software depends on clean, consistent data.
 Before implementation, audit your product catalog, customer segments, and historical pricing data.
 Incomplete or inconsistent data will undermine any pricing platform.

 Integration Complexity

-Pricing touches many systems - CRM, billing, ERP, e-commerce platforms.
+Pricing touches many systems: CRM, billing, ERP, e-commerce platforms.
 Plan for integration work and consider whether your existing systems have APIs or will require custom development.

 Change Management